Business and Finance

 Introduction

 Founded in 2003, Tesla Inc. operates on the Direct-to-Consumer model in the energy, automotive, and lifestyle sector (Mangram, 2012).
-The first product of the company was the high-performing electric car named as Tesla Roadster, designed for luxury purpose targeting the elite class of the society (Bohnsack, Pinkse, and Kolk, 2014).
-Elon Musk, the CEO of the company explained that the primary reason for such an expensive model was the high cost of the most advanced equipment being used in the car.
-However, since the launch of its first product, the company is heavily investing in research and development to invent more sophisticated technologies that can potentially reduce the cost of its products, and hence the middle class can also purchase them (Mangram, 2012).
+The first product of the company was the high-performing electric car named Tesla Roadster, designed for luxury purposes targeting the elite class of society (Bohnsack, Pinkse, and Kolk, 2014).
+Elon Musk, the CEO of the company,y explained that the primary reason for such an expensive model was the high cost of the most advanced equipment being used in the car.
+However, since the launch of its first product, the company has been heavily investing in research and development to invent more sophisticated technologies that can potentially reduce the cost of its products.
+Hence, the middle class can also purchase them (Mangram, 2012).
 This is also the only way the company can reach out to more customers (Liu and Meng, 2017).

 However, the company already shares the highest position as a manufacturer of electric vehicles in the market because they are considered to be the most reliable among its competitors.
-In the previous report, while discussing the Business Model Canvas of the company, it was highlighted that the company has many novel practices such as controlling the whole supply chain that strengthens its position in the market.
-Moreover, since the company is highly investing in research and development, every new model is more reliable and advanced as compared to the previous one which shows its commitment towards innovation and growth (Gali, 2020).
+In the previous report, while discussing the business model canvas of the company, it was highlighted that the company has many novel practices, such as controlling the whole supply chain, which strengthens its position in the market.
+Moreover, since the company is highly investing in research and development, every new model is more reliable and advanced than the previous one, which shows its commitment to innovation and growth (Gali, 2020).
 This is also the fundamental reason for the company’s huge success in the electric vehicles market.
 However, as shown in the BMC of the company, to capture the foreign market and become a global brand, Tesla needs to reduce the prices of its products significantly by investing in product innovation and reducing the risks of the supply chain.
 This way, the company can sustain its competitive position in the market.

-Moreover, as Kamkoum (2018) observed, Tesla’s primary mission is to accelerate the transition of sustainable energy by building zero-emission electric sports cars.
-Therefore, once the company has made significant profits by selling these sports cars, it aims to manufacture affordable family cars for the middle class which is the largest fraction of the society.
-Kamkoum (2018) also analyzed that this price skimming strategy is the integral component of the company’s master business plan.
-For instance, the Tesla Roadster was an expensive model, while the profit generated from this model was used to offer a less expensive model, the Tesla Model S. And similarly, the profit made from the Model S was used to lower down the prices of the Tesla Model X which was targeted at a broader market.
+Moreover, as Kamkoum (2018) observed, Tesla’s primary mission is to accelerate the transition to sustainable energy by building zero-emission electric sports cars.
+Therefore, once the company has made significant profits by selling these sports cars, it aims to manufacture affordable family cars for the middle class, which is the largest fraction of society.
+Kamkoum (2018) also analyzed the fact that this price-skimming strategy is an integral component of the company’s master business plan.
+For instance, the Tesla Roadster was an expensive model, while the profit generated from this model was used to offer a less expensive model, the Tesla Model S. And similarly, the profit made from the Model S was used to lower the prices of the Tesla Model X which was targeted at a broader market.

-However, the company is still unable to offer cheaper products and therefore many consumers prefer fuel-based cars because primarily they are cheaper.
-For example, as noted by Kamkoum (2018), an average of US$ 30,700 was paid by Europeans for new fuel-using cars but the cost of the Tesla cars was US$80,000 in the year 2016.
+However, the company is still unable to offer cheaper products; therefore, many consumers prefer fuel-based cars because they are primarily cheaper.
+For example, as noted by Kamkoum (2018), Europeans paid an average of US$ 30,700 for new fuel-using cars, but the cost of Tesla cars was US$80,000 in 2016.
 Thus, this relative expensiveness of the Tesla cars is one of the major reasons why consumers still prefer to purchase fuel-using cars despite knowing their climate effects.

-The second problem is the successful entry and the expansion of Tesla in the foreign market.
+The second problem is the successful entry and expansion of Tesla in the foreign market.
 The expansion of the company started initially in 2009 when it opened its first showroom in London and subsequently established its store in Munich a few months later.
-According to Kamkoum (2018), the company has sold over 186000 electric cars worldwide and has around 17782 employees, 272 stores in 26 different countries in 2016.
-But to increase its market share in the other countries, the company can utilize various acquisitions and joint venture options which are considered to be effective ways for rapid market entry, and gain immediate access to distribution systems and customers which collectively provide the company a unique recognition in the foreign market.
+According to Kamkoum (2018), the company sold over 186000 electric cars worldwide and had around 17782 employees and 272 stores in 26 different countries in 2016.
+But to increase its market share in other countries, the company can utilize various acquisitions and joint venture options, which are considered to be effective ways for rapid market entry, and gain immediate access to distribution systems and customers, which collectively provide the company with a unique recognition in the foreign market.

 BMC Elements